SPHEREx mapping of diffuse PAH and H II emission in the Galactic plane: Map-space Correlations

 We construct a mask that selects pixels above fixed surface-brightness thresholds in both the PAH and \bralpha\ maps and apply it to the radiance-normalized maps.
 Specifically, we require $I_\nu^{\rm PAH} > 0.063~\MJysr$ and $I_\nu^{\rm Br\alpha} > 0.025~\MJysr$.
 These thresholds represent a compromise between sky coverage and minimizing contamination from scan-aligned artifacts, which become more prominent at lower surface-brightness levels.
 Applying this mask restricts the pixel-by-pixel correlation analysis described below to regions where both tracers are reliably measured.
 The effects of more permissive masks are discussed in \secref{ssec:corrHII_corr}.
 With different masking thresholds, we find results that are broadly consistent.

 Figures \ref{fig:pah_over_rad} and \ref{fig:h_over_rad} show the radiance-normalized PAH and \bralpha\ maps after applying the mask described above.
-The radiance-normalized PAH map therefore traces the relative abundance of PAHs with respect to the large dust grains.
-By removing the dependence on the local radiation field and total column density, it enables a view of where PAHs are preserved or depleted in different interstellar environments.
+The radiance-normalized PAH map traces the relative abundance of small, neutral PAHs with respect to the large dust grains.
+By removing the dependence on the local radiation field and total column density, it enables a view of where the $3.3$-$\um$~PAHs are preserved or depleted in different interstellar environments.

 The two maps show clearly different spatial distributions.
 The inferred PAH abundance is relatively diffuse along the Galactic plane, while the \bralpha\ emission is concentrated in compact regions.
 In many of the brightest \bralpha\ regions, the PAH abundance signal is comparatively weaker.
-Together, these radiance-normalized maps provide a physically motivated framework for comparing PAH abundance and ionized gas across the Galactic plane, allowing us to directly assess the impact of ionized gas on PAH depletion on Galactic scales with \spherex.

-\subsubsection{PAH depletion}
+\subsubsection{PAH Depletion}

-Figure \ref{fig:anticorrelation} shows the pixel-scale correlation between radiance-normalized PAH emission and radiance-normalized \bralpha\ emission.
+\figref{fig:anticorrelation} shows the pixel-scale correlation between radiance-normalized PAH emission and radiance-normalized \bralpha\ emission.
 We calculate a Spearman correlation as described in \secref{ssec:corr857}, obtaining $\rho = -0.3661 \pm 0.0065$, indicating an anticorrelation.
 This result indicates a highly significant relationship between PAH abundance and radiance-normalized \bralpha\ emission.
 Despite the aggressive $20\arcmin$ smoothing, which suppresses small-scale structure and may dilute localized features such as individual \HII~regions and PDRs, the anticorrelation remains clearly detectable, indicating that PAH depletion occurs on large scales.

+The substantial scatter in \figref{fig:anticorrelation} reflects a combination of effects.
+A likely dominant contribution is the line-of-sight superposition of multiple structures within the Galactic plane.
+Many PAH shells and ionized regions have complex three-dimensional geometries, and the observed emission at a given pixel can include contributions from several regions at different distances.
+Projection effects can therefore blur the transition between ionized gas and surrounding PDRs.
+Furthermore, the physical scale corresponding to the $20\arcmin$ smoothing varies significantly across the Galactic plane: in nearby regions such as the Orion Nebula, this corresponds to around 2~pc, while for more distant regions it can reach tens of parsecs, where the anticorrelation between PAH abundance and ionized gas may be diluted by averaging over larger physical scales.
+These projection and distance effects are therefore likely a primary driver of the scatter.